learnlatex/learnlatex.github.io/en/help.md

 that goes into greater depth.
 It should be possible to work through all 15 lessons _without_  reading the additional lessons.

+At the end of the course there are one or more lessons specific to the language being used for the lessons, and finally a gallery of examples of packages demonstrating LaTeX use not covered by this course.

 ## Running the examples

 Each example consists of a complete small LaTeX document shown within